Year in Computer Science

 Computer Science is now a major factor in many businesses, professions and academic disciplines, as well as in everyday life.
 From practical ICT to profound principles of computation, a solid grounding in Computer Science can be an important factor in making the most of your career potential.

-To respond to the demand from students, employers and the government for more education in computing, the School of Computer Science at the University of Birmingham has started an innovative new programme.
+To respond to the demand from students, employers and the government for more education in computing, the School of Computer Science at the University of Birmingham teaches an innovative programme.
 Our 'Year in Computer Science' (or YCS) offers students from non-computing disciplines the chance to gain in-depth knowledge of computing and enhance their work-based skills through the study of Computer Science.

 In a degree with a Year in Computer Science, the additional year is "sandwiched" between the second and final years of your original honours degree.
 In the additional year you will study the core of Computer Science, and in your final year you will return to your home subject.